cake-contrib/Cake.ArgumentBinder/Readme.md

 }
 ```

-Now in your Task, instead of having to parse and validate several, ArgumentBinder takes care of all of that for you.
+Now in your Task, instead of having to parse and validate several arguments, ArgumentBinder takes care of all of that for you.
 You just need to do this in your task:

 ```C#
 Task( "delete_files" )